Our curriculum is based around the National Curriculum 2014.

 Playing in a group.
 Accept the needs of others.
 Talk about feelings. |

 Settling in.
-Establishing rules and routines. | Become more outgoing with unfamiliar people/social situations | |||||||||
+Establishing rules and routines. | Become more outgoing with unfamiliar people/social situations. | |||||||

 Nursery – C&L |

 Listening 1:1 and in small groups.
-Singing songs and rhymes |
+Singing songs & rhymes. |

-Conversations with adults and friends | Developing sounds and sentences | Use talk to organise their play. | Understand and respond to questions. | Listen to longer stories.
-Express a point of view. | |||||||||
+Conversations with adults and friends. | Developing sounds & sentences. | Use talk to organise their play. | Understand and respond to questions |

-Focus | Families and Friendships | Safe Relationships | Respecting Ourselves and Others | Belonging to a community | Media Literacy and Digital Resilience | Money and Work | Physical Health and Mental Wellbeing | Growing and Changing | Keeping Safe | ||||||
+Focus | Families and Friendships | Safe Relationships | Respecting Ourselves and Others | Belonging to a community | Media Literacy and Digital Resilience | Money and Work | Physical Health and Mental Wellbeing | Growing and Changing | Keeping Safe | ||||

 Y1 |